alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 ## Introduction

-This folder contains short example scripts that demonstrate some methods available in TensorFlow to condition your model in preparation for deployment on Arm Ethos NPU.
+This folder contains short example scripts that demonstrate some methods available in TensorFlow to condition your model in preparation for deployment on Arm® Ethos™ NPU.

 These scripts will cover three main topics: